RestartB/titanium/README.md

 ### Starting the Bot
 Once you have have installed the required Python modules and generated your tokens, you can run the bot as follows:
-1. Navigate to the Titanium Core directory through the terminal.
+1. Navigate to the TitaniumCore directory through the terminal.
-2. Once you are at the Titanium Core directory, run `python main.py`, and monitor for any errors in the terminal.
+2. Once you are at the TitaniumCore directory, run `python main.py`, and monitor for any errors in the terminal.

 If an error occurs, please create a GitHub issue and I will take a look.

 ### Generating a Bot Invite
-To invite your instance of Titanium Core to your server, an invite is required.
+To invite your instance of TitaniumCore to your server, an invite is required.
 You can use the following template to make a bot invite URL:\
 `https://discord.com/oauth2/authorize?client_id=(YOUR CLIENT ID)&permissions=964220546112&scope=bot`\
 You will need your Discord Client ID to make this URL.
 You can get this from the General Information page of your Application you generated earlier in Discord Developer Portal.

 ## Included Commands
-Titanium Core comes with some included commands.
+TitaniumCore comes with some included commands.
 Below is a list of what commands are in each cog file:
 - **Utility Commands** *(utils.py)*
   - **ping:** see the bot's latency.
   - **restart:** restart the bot.
 Only available to the bot owner.